Charity Navigator

-Charity Navigator is a charity assessment organization that evaluates hundreds of thousands of charitable organizations based in the United States, operating as a free 501(c)(3) organization.
-It provides insights into a nonprofit’s financial stability, adherence to best practices for both accountability and transparency, and results reporting.
+Charity Navigator is a charity assessment organization that evaluates more than 200,000 charitable organizations based in the United States, operating as a 501(c)(3) organization.
+It provides insights into a nonprofit's financial stability, adherence to best practices for both accountability and transparency, and results reporting.
 It is the largest and most-utilized evaluator of charities in the United States.
 It does not accept any advertising or donations from the organizations it evaluates.

+According to a 2025 study, ratings by Charity Navigator shape donor behaviors, as donors increase their contributions to better rated charities.
+The study also found that charities try to achieve better ratings by cutting expenditures on administration and fundraising, as well as misreporting or mislabelling expenditures to game the ratings.

 History

-Charity Navigator was launched in spring 2001 by John P. (Pat) Dugan, a pharmaceutical executive and philanthropist.
+Charity Navigator was launched in the spring of 2001 by John P. (Pat) Dugan, a pharmaceutical executive and philanthropist.
 The group's mission was to help "donors make informed giving decisions and enabling well-run charities to demonstrate their commitment to proper stewardship" of donor dollars.

-Over the years, the group grew from 1,100 to over 200,000 charities.
+Over the years, the group grew from 1,100 to over 230,000 charities.

-As of 2009, four percent of the charities it evaluated had earned at least five consecutive 4-star ratings.

 In 2011, Kiplinger's Personal Finance selected Charity Navigator as a Money Management Innovation for "helping millions of people become philanthropists", and it was on Time magazine's top 50 websites of 2006 list.

-In a 2014 Chronicle of Philanthropy interview on the nonprofit sector, journalist Nicholas Kristof identified it with a trend he deplored: "There is too much emphasis on inputs and not enough on impact," Kristof said.
+In a 2014 Chronicle of Philanthropy interview on the nonprofit sector, journalist Nicholas Kristof identified it with a trend he deplored: "There is too much emphasis on inputs and not enough on impact", Kristof said.
 "This has been worsened by an effort to create more accountability through sites like Charity Navigator.
 There is so much emphasis now on expense ratios that there is an underinvestment in administration and efficiency."

 A 2014 survey of attitudes toward charity evaluation indicated positive results for Charity Navigator in six of seven categories.

+Charity Navigator developed and added the Giving Basket to their website in 2015, making it easier for donors to give a one-time or monthly donation up to $100,000.

 In October 2020, Charity Navigator acquired impact-based charity evaluator ImpactMatters.

+In 2021, the Giving Basket was powered by Give Lively, which does not charge a fee for the transfer of funds to organizations.

+In August 2023, Charity Navigator acquired Causeway, a philanthropy technology startup.